 Attractive Looks and Privacy

 Being able to remove the shades versus something like tinted window films is a big plus.
-There are going to be many times of the year we don’t want to block out the sun.
-Being full-time RVers, we often find ourselves in colder weather and in those times appreciate the sunlight’s warmth along with the propane savings it brings.
+There will be many times of the year we don’t want to block out the sun.
+Being full-time RVers, we often find ourselves in colder weather and, in those times, appreciate the sunlight’s warmth along with the propane savings it brings.